PRESS RELEASE: LIVERPOOL’S INTERNATIONAL SONG FOR KINDNESS CONTEST IN MEMORY OF JOHN LENNON INTRODUCES NEW PARTNERS

 Liverpool’s iconic Motor Museum studio is owned by OMD’s Andy McCluskey and it has produced music for the likes of Oasis, The Arctic Monkeys, Ben Howard and Jake Bugg.
 The winner will benefit from Daniel Xander’s production expertise, having worked with The X Factor stars such as Anthony Russell and having been a Contributor for The X Factor and Britain’s Got Talent.

-The LSK competition is part of the KIND20 initiative from global charity tuff.earth – an ongoing project that aims to promote kindness in response to Covid-19.
+The International Song for Kindness Contest is part of the KIND20 initiative from global charity tuff.earth – an ongoing project that aims to promote kindness in response to Covid-19.
 The project has so far reached over 7 million people worldwide through its #KIND20 projects in communities and schools around the globe.

 To enter the contest visit the online portal HERE